pyodide/pyodide/docs/usage/webworker.md

 In this example process we will have three parties involved:

-* The **web worker** is responsible for running scripts in its own thread separate thread.
+* The **web worker** is responsible for running scripts in its own separate thread.
 * The **worker API** exposes a consumer-to-provider communication interface.
 * The **consumer**s want to run some scripts outside the main thread so they don't block the main thread.

 ### Consumers

-Our goal is to run some javascript code in another thread, this other thread will not have access to the main thread objects.
+Our goal is to run some python code in another thread, this other thread will not have access to the main thread objects.
 Therefore we will need an API that takes as input not only the python `script` we wan to run, but also the `context` on which it relies (some javascript variables that we would normally get access to if we were running the python script in the main thread).
 Let's first describe what API we would like to have.

-Here is an example of consumer that will exchange with the , via the worker interface/API `py-worker.js` to run the following python `script` using the provided `context` using a function called `asyncRun()`.
+Here is an example of consumer that will exchange with the web worker, via the worker interface/API `py-worker.js`.
+It runs the following python `script` using the provided `context` and a function called `asyncRun()`.

 ```js
 import { asyncRun } from './py-worker';